 Heading into a little riser, I downshifted while out of the saddle.
 Since I was in my big ring and near the top of the cassette, the Sequential shift triggered a shift to the little ring to avoid cross-chaining, but I continued to pedal as if it’d just be a rear shift.
 The chain dropped off both rings and left me on the top tube, quite surprised.

 Later, SRAM’s Nate Newton determined my front derailleur’s limit screw wasn’t perfectly adjusted.
-We pushed the limit screw in to the point of the front derailleur’s cage barely rubbing the chain, and I gave it another shot.
+We pushed the limit screw into the point where the front derailleur’s cage was barely rubbing the chain, and I gave it another shot.
 Sure enough, I couldn’t drop the chain no matter how much I tried.
 However, at least for now, the experience cemented my preference to be in control of when a front shift happens.

 Recreational cyclists and commuters may enjoy the Sequential mode, but SRAM does not expect many racers to adopt it.

 A Plethora of Gearing Options, with One Hole

 For a second-generation electronic group, the SRAM RED eTAP AXS is quite impressive.
 SRAM has introduced a lot of new gearing options along with user-friendly customization controls.